oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 ### Overview

-Metadata filtering allows you to retrieve a constrained set of sources, topics and statements based on metadata filters and associated values when querying the lexical graph.
+Metadata filtering allows you to retrieve a constrained set of sources, topics and statements based on metadata filters and associated values when querying a lexical graph.

 Metadata is any data added to the metadata dictionary of a source document.
-Depending on the source doucment, examples of metadata may include _title_, _url_, _filepath_, _date published_, and _author_.
+Depending on the source document, examples of metadata may include _title_, _url_, _filepath_, _date published_, and _author_.
 A source document's metadata is then associated with any chunks, topics and statements extracted from that document.

 There are two parts to metadata filtering:

   - **Indexing** Add metadata to source documents passed to the indexing process
-  - **Querying** Supply metadata filters when querying the lexical graph
+  - **Querying** Supply metadata filters when querying a lexical graph

 You can also use metadata filtering to [filter documents and chunks during the extract and build stages](#using-metadata-to-filter-documents-in-the-extract-and-build-stages) of the indexing process.